girlscript/winter-of-contributing/Web_Development/FrontEnd/CSS Overflow/css_overflow.md

 The overflow-x property sets what shows when content overflows a block-level element's left and right edges.
 This may be nothing, a scroll bar, or the overflow content.

-The overflow-y CSS property sets what shows when content overflows a block-level element's top and bottom edges.
+The overflow-y property sets what shows when content overflows a block-level element's top and bottom edges.
 This may be nothing, a scroll bar, or the overflow content.

 ![Overflow-x_overflow-y](https://github.com/neerajdhakad/winter-of-contributing/blob/Frontend_Web_Development_HTML_CSS_JS/Web_Development/FrontEnd/CSS%20Overflow/overflow-x_overflow-y.png)